jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 To limit the relay bandwidth, you will need any of the following rule actions:

--   `socks5.onBindRequest.relayInboundBandwidthLimit`: Specifies the upper
+-   `socks.onBindRequest.relayInboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving inbound data to be relayed
--   `socks5.onBindRequest.relayOutboundBandwidthLimit`: Specifies the upper
+-   `socks.onBindRequest.relayOutboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving outbound data to be relayed
--   `socks5.onConnectRequest.relayInboundBandwidthLimit`: Specifies the upper
+-   `socks.onConnectRequest.relayInboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving inbound data to be relayed
--   `socks5.onConnectRequest.relayOutboundBandwidthLimit`: Specifies the upper
+-   `socks.onConnectRequest.relayOutboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving outbound data to be relayed
--   `socks5.onRequest.relayInboundBandwidthLimit`: Specifies the upper
+-   `socks.onRequest.relayInboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving inbound data to be relayed
--   `socks5.onRequest.relayOutboundBandwidthLimit`: Specifies the upper
+-   `socks.onRequest.relayOutboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving outbound data to be relayed
--   `socks5.onUdpAssociateRequest.relayInboundBandwidthLimit`: Specifies the
+-   `socks.onUdpAssociateRequest.relayInboundBandwidthLimit`: Specifies the
 upper limit on bandwidth in bytes per second of receiving inbound data to be relayed
--   `socks5.onUdpAssociateRequest.relayOutboundBandwidthLimit`: Specifies the
+-   `socks.onUdpAssociateRequest.relayOutboundBandwidthLimit`: Specifies the
 upper limit on bandwidth in bytes per second of receiving outbound data to be relayed